Welcome to Wild Church… ‘bringing spirit back to earth’

 When walking out, we travel together in silence, in communion with our inner being, each other and nature… through the forest, along the river bank or shore… whatever the weather and so being touched by the cool of the rain, the depth of gathering dark, the richness of mud, the sweetness of warm sunlight or whatever we meet along the way.
 We practise being present with what is.
 We often seek out ancient or natural sacred spaces as the end or midpoint of our journey together and pause there for a simple, silent and collaborative communion ceremony and blessing.

 In July 2016 we completed our first project – a two year wild church pilgrimage from Dartington towards the source of the River Dart on Dartmoor and then travelling back towards the sea.
-We have started a new pilgrimage in the Autumn 2016 based on ‘meetings with remarkable trees’ which continues until July 2017.
+We then started a new pilgrimage in the Autumn 2016 based on ‘meetings with remarkable trees’ which continued until July 2017.
+In Spring 2018 we plan to start a new series of pilgrimages inspired by local sacred wells and springs.
 Follow our journal, Facebook page to join the journey or come along with us…

 Those interested to explore more deeply the spiritual ideas and practices underpinning our exploration of Wild Church, might like to look at our Wild Wisdom School courses.
-This year’s courses have now started and are full but there will be a Summer Community Day on Sunday June 18th 2017, followed by further community events & field days and a new year course starting in the Autumn of 2018.
+Our first three year course concluded in July 2017 but we hope to offer another in future.
 Please feel free to get in touch if you’d like to share your own hopes and longings and want to get involved with any aspect of Wild Church.

-Individual spiritual counselling, mentoring and soul friendship is also available with Rev. Sam, the founder of Wild Church.
+Individual spiritual counselling, mentoring and soul friendship is also available with Rev. Sam, the founder of Wild Church, as well as short stays in her Dartington Micro Monastery.
 More details here.

 Sometimes we are asked ‘why Wild Church?‘ Religion has sometimes been used destructively in the past to split matter from spirit and justify the domination of the natural world in a way that has contributed to environmental damage and the wounding of all beings, including ourselves as human creatures who depend on the web of all life for our survival.
 Isn’t it time we stepped outside of such understandings and structures and healed the splits within ourselves and in relation to the world?
-As global warming increases and environmental and social crisis ensue, we each need to deepen our love & understanding and commit together to acting for the good of all.
+As global warming increases and environmental and social crisis ensue, we each need to deepen our love, understanding and relationship with the natural world we are part of and commit together to acting for the good of all.

 Let’s celebrate the wilderness within and around us, care for our beautiful planet and all our relations and support each other in making positive change, as poet Mary Oliver asks, what is it you plan to do with your one wild and precious life?